-The Pharmacy Assistant program also offers a Spring semester intake stream that is targeted towards students outside of Calgary and the surrounding area.
-In this stream, students will attend their lectures online, laboratories on-campus, and subsequently complete a practicum placement.
+The Spring semester intake of this program is targeted towards students outside of Calgary and the surrounding area.
+In this intake, students will attend their lectures online, laboratories on-campus, and subsequently complete a practicum placement.
 In order to accommodate students with significant distance to travel, on-campus lab days will be scheduled in groups of four to five consecutive days, and occur approximately once per month.